DQL Definition¶

 - For example: P::

-Examples without aggregation functions:
+Examples without using aggregation functions:

 O::docker_containers